 All 3 coffees in the Ascent line

-Ninety Plus has become a synonym of masterfully processed coffees during the course of the years, with many of its coffees placing at the top in numerous world coffee competitions, both for our Gesha’s from Ninety Plus Gesha Estates, but also for our mixed heirlooms from Ethiopia.
-As of 2017, Joseph Brodsky, our Founder, and CEO has been focus only on our operations in Panama, leaving behind the challenges of exporting coffee from Ethiopia.
-In 2020, for the first time after 2017, Ninety Plus was able to apply many of its signature processes and incremental changes into the commodity farming model in mixed heirloom varieties from our Ninety Plus Candela Estates the Piedra Candela region of Panama.
-That was when the Ascent Line was born and we are proud to present our point-of-entry coffees to you.
+Ninety Plus has become a synonym for masterfully processed coffees during the course of the years, with many of its coffees placing at the top in numerous world coffee competitions, both for our Gesha’s from Ninety Plus Gesha Estates but also for our mixed heirlooms from Ethiopia.
+As of 2017, Joseph Brodsky, our Founder and CEO has been focused only on our operations in Panama, leaving behind the challenges of exporting coffee from Ethiopia.
+In 2020, for the first time since 2017, Ninety Plus could apply many of its signature processes and incremental changes to the commodity farming model in mixed heirloom varieties from our Ninety Plus Candela Estates, the Piedra Candela region of Panama.
+That was when the Ascent Line was born, and we are proud to present our point-of-entry coffees to you.

 Drima Zede (dried apricot, red apple, clove)